breethomas/Up-Git-Creek/README.md

 ### You want to share your masterpiece with the world (aka "push to Github" :octocat:):
 ```
 git push origin master
-(# you are pushing your local commits up to the big :octocat: in the sky)
+(# you are pushing your local commits up to the big github in the sky)
 (# you are the master of your local commits and in charge of the master gh repo)
 (# you care not about branches, nor collaborators - that comes in the next phase...)